xieyuheng/inner/persons/polya/mathematics-and-plausible-reasoning/vol-2--patterns-of-plausible-inference.md

 # Chapter 13.
 Further Patterns and First Links

+> When we have intuitively understood some simple propositions . . . it is
+> useful to go through them with a continuous, uninterrupted motion of thought,
+> to meditate upon their mutual relations, and to conceive distinctly several of
+> them, as many as possible, simultaneously.
+In this manner our knowledge
+> will grow more certain, and the capacity of the mind will notably increase.
+>
+> -- DESCARTES, The eleventh of his Rules for the Direction of the Mind.

+## 1. Examining a consequence

 # Chapter 14.
 Chance, the Ever-present Rival Conjecture

 # Chapter 15.
 The Calculus of Probability and the Logic of Plausible Reasoning